-Qualification as affordable housing: Rental housing in the HOME Program.

-While HUD is not changing the definitions of the High or Low HOME rents, HUD is revising § 92.252(b)(2) by splitting it into two paragraphs.
-Section 92.252(b) states that a PJ has the option of charging a family either (1) a rent that does not exceed 30 percent of the annual income of a family whose income equals 50 percent of the median income for the area, as determined by HUD, or (2) a rent that is equal to 30 percent of a family's adjusted income.
+Qualification as Affordable Housing: Rental Housing in the HOME Program income equals 50 percent of the median income for the area, as determined by HUD, or (2) a rent that is equal to 30 percent of a family's adjusted income.
 This final rule separates into new § 92.252(b)(2)(ii) the conditions that a HOME-assisted unit that also receives Federal or State project-based rental subsidy must meet in order for a project owner to charge the maximum rent allowable under the Federal or State project-based rental subsidy program.